Atreyagaurav/nameit/README.md

 # Usage
 Run the command `nameit` with filename as argument to rename.
 Provide the choices for format, and then variables in that format.
 Use `_` to separate the variables in the format.
 For example, format `NAME_VER` will use two variables `NAME` and `VER`, you can give inputs to those variables.
 It'll remember your inputs and save it for later use.

 When you have choices, enter the choice number to choose it, otherwise enter 0, and it'll give you the option to enter a new entry, it'll save that entry to the history.
+There is a shortcut to entering a new entry.
+Instead of choosing 0, you can type the new entry starting with the character "/" it'll automatically use that entry and add it to the history.

 # Editing the Saved choices
 you can run `nameit -e` to run an interactive session to filter the saved choices.